paul-hammant/tbd/content/alternative-branching-models/index.md

 The crucial difference is **where** the release is performed from.

-The GitHub flow thing showing a release-from-branch step, before the merge back to the master (trunk):
+The GitHub flow thing showing a release-from-branch step, before the merge back to the main (trunk):

 ![](githubflow1.png)
 ([key](/key/))